 In-between these two extremes, other techniques have been developed that aim to be faster than full-wave computational EM methods, but more accurate than geometric-optics approaches.
 Asymptotic, physical optics (PO) methods seek approximative solutions to Maxwell’s equations away from the source or surface.
 These analytic methods ignore the static fields and surface waves that arise, and can be formulated as a linearised scattering or diffraction integral over a spatial region.
-The implication being that multiple scattering is ignored (i.e., the Born first-order approximation).
 These integrals are easier to numerically solve, compared with full-wave computational EM methods, but are still very expensive for large geometries.
-Furthermore, with complicated geometries multiple scattering cannot be ignored.
-To alleviate these problems, hybrid geometric-optics/physical-optics (GO/PO) methods have become dominant over the past decade, with the most common being variants of the “shooting-bouncing-ray” (SBR) method: the propagation of EM waves between geometries is done via GO-formulated ray-tracing (as in computer rendering), while the computation of the scattered fields at a surface or medium is done via more accurate PO methods.
+To alleviate some of the problems and inaccuracies that arise with such approaches, hybrid geometric-optics/physical-optics (GO/PO) methods have become dominant over the past decade, with the most common being variants of the “shooting-bouncing-ray” (SBR) method: the propagation of EM waves between geometries is done via GO-formulated ray-tracing (as in computer rendering), while the computation of the scattered fields at a surface or medium is done via more accurate PO methods.

-Hybrid GO/PO approaches are fast enough for complex, large-scale settings, but a GO propagation of light admits a critical flaw.
-To see why, note that partially-coherent light admits strong statistical properties — known as its optical coherence — that dictate the physical processes of light propagation, its interaction with matter and media, and its observable properties that are measured by our different sensors.
+Hybrid GO/PO approaches are fast enough for complex, large-scale settings, but a GO propagation of light admits an inherent flaw.
+GO ignores the wave properties of light, and fails to propagate them.
 An experiment that showcases the importance of these properties can be carried out at home: the following video demonstrates a pair of soap bubbles of similar chemical composition, illuminated by light sources of similar spectrum and intensity.